heksaani/InnuendoCliCpouta/patho_typing/README.md

  ## Main changes made to Patho_typing scheme

- In silico pathogenic typing of a sample is based on raw read sequences of genes whose variants are becoming more available and thus patho_tyiping schema needs to be updated to userecently available information.
-Read more about the path_typing tool [here](https://github.com/B-UMMI/patho_typing)
+ In silico pathogenic typing of a sample is based on raw read sequences of gene(s).
+More variants of some of the genes as well as new target genes are becoming available and consequnetly patho_tyiping schema needs to be updated.
+[Read more about the path_typing tool](https://github.com/B-UMMI/patho_typing)

  ### Updated typing rules:
-- **STEC, tEPEC and aEPEC**: No update on schema has bee done
+- **STEC, tEPEC and aEPEC**: No update on patho_typing rules was done.
-- **ETEC**: 60+ new target genes have been identified.
-At least one ETEC target and No stx
+- **ETEC**: There are about 60 new target genes have been identified for ETEC patho_typing.
+Updated rule for patho_typing is that there should be at least one ETEC target and no stx
 - **EAEC**: New marker gene aggR is added and removed aaiC, aap, aat from old list.
 Then, EAEC patho_typing is based on "aggR only, NO stx, NO eae"
 - **EIEC**: Removed icsA. added ipaH7.8, ipaH9.8 and ipaD.
 ETEC patho_typing is based on the presence of at least one from the list:ipaH, ipaH7.8, ipaH9.8, ipaD.
 - **Shigella ST1**: Removed icsA. added ipaH7.8 and ipaH9.8.
 Patho_typing is based on at least one of ipaH, ipaH7.8, ipaH9.8 AND stx1